Get

 Conclusion

 Pay attention to your dog during your walks so that they don’t overexert themselves and walk too much.
+Adjust the length of the walks based on their breed, age, activity levels and any underlying health issues.
 Make sure to take plenty of breaks and offer them water, especially in hot weather.
 Knowing your dog’s walking limits will help them immensely in the long run, as it’ll prevent injury and ensure you two can enjoy many more fun walks together.

 Featured Image Credit: LightField Studios, Shutterstock